NervanaSystems/ngraph/doc/sphinx/source/ops/parameter.rst

 .. code-block: cpp

-   Paramerer // A function parameter.
+   Parameter // A function parameter.

 Description
 ===========

 Parameters are nodes that represent the arguments that will be passed to user-defined functions.
 Function creation requires a sequence of parameters.
-Basic graph operations do not need parameters attached to a function.

 Attributes
 ----------